bonsai-rx/docs/README.md

 ```

 Workflow images are automatically exported as SVGs by the [docfx-tools](https://github.com/bonsai-rx/docfx-tools) submodule.
-If any of the nodes are greyed out in the SVG images when published, then the `config.yml` file in `.Bonsai` folders needs to be updated.
+If any of the nodes are greyed out in the SVG images when published, then the `config.yml` file in the `.Bonsai` folder needs to be updated.
 For instance, if you used a `KeyDown` operator in your sample Bonsai workflow, the `Bonsai.Windows.Input` package needs to be included.

 Navigate to your local Bonsai installation folder, and you will find a `config.yml` that includes the necessary information to copy over to the `config.yml` file in `.bonsai` folder.